soh09/Recipes-Dataset-Analysis/README.md

 # Analyzing the Recipes Dataset: Beat the Calories!

+A Data Science Project For DSC80 At The University of California, San Diego

 by So Hirota (hirotaso92602@gmail.com)

+Published 2/24/2023

 ------

 ## Introduction

+I will analyze the dataset provided using Pandas, Numpy, Plotly, hypothesis testing, and permutation testing.

 ### Understanding the Datasets
 The recipes dataset contains two .csv files: the RAW_recpies and the RAW_interactions dataset.